jasmine-lai/jasmine-lai/README.md

 - 📈 I’m looking to gain experience through coding projects
 - 📫 Contact me at lai.jas@northeastern.edu
 - The following project repos can be made available upon request:
-    - image-processing
-    - marble-solitaire
-    - maze-solver
-    - seam-carving
+    - image-processing, marble-solitaire, maze-solver, seam-carving

 <!---
 jasmine-lai/jasmine-lai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.